 Best Practices represent the current state of our practical project experience as far as it is generalizable.
 They are neither "final" (in the sense that we ourselves will hopefully continue to learn!) nor are they necessarily the best approach for your own situation.

-In general, Camunda Best Practices apply to Camunda 8, but there are also some specific Camunda 7 practices in their own section below.
+In general, best practices apply to Camunda 8, but there are also some specific Camunda 7 practices in their own section below.

 Project management best practices